-Registration is now open for the Fall season of the 5 Towns Hockey League.
+Registration is now open for the Spring Season of the 5 Towns Hockey League.

-This league will provide a fun and competitive environment for children in Grades 1st – 8th.
+This league will provide a fun and competitive environment for children in Grades Pre1a – 9th.

-Price is $250 for the season ( same as last year ) if you register before June 22nd .
-After June 22nd it will be $280 .
+Price is $280 for the season if you register before December 19th .
+After December 19th it will be $300.

 All teams will be coached by volunteer parents and the refs will be high school/college students with adult supervision.

-Mr. Ira Schechter, Rabbi Eli Brazil and Mr. Yeruchum Brazil will be overseeing the night to night supervision of the league.
+Mr. Ira Schechter, Rabbi Eli Brazil and Rabbi Steven Genechowski will be overseeing the night to night supervision of the league.
 Combined they have over 30 years of Yeshiva league hockey experience

 Players are expected to bring their own stick, wear their own helmet, cup and shin guards.

 Each game will be assigned a 45 minute slot.
 Please arrive a few minutes before your scheduled game so that the game can begin on time.
-1st-2nd Grade games will consist of one 30 minute period, running time.
-Clock will not stop for the last minute of the period if the game is tied or within two goals.
-3rd-4th Grade, 5th-6th Grade and 7th-8th Grade games will consist of three ten minute periods, running time.
+Pre 1a and 1st will be practicing for the first 15 minutes on learning how to play hockey then they will play a 30 minute game.
+The 2nd-8th grade games will consist of three ten minute periods, running time with a 5 minute warm up period before the game .
 If the score in any of these games is either tied or within two goals, the last minute of the third period will be stopped time.
 If a game is tied at the end of the third period no overtime will be played except in the playoffs.